princepansari/Video-Super-Resolution-and-GAN-fake-image-detection/SRCNN/README.md

 **Image Super-Resolution Using Deep Convolutional Networks ([link](https://ieeexplore.ieee.org/abstract/document/7115171))**.
 The code uses SRCNN model for image super resolution, which we modified to use for Video Super Resolution.

+**Image Super Resolution** in simple terms is to create a better resolution image from a poorer one i.e. to create pixel values that do not exist from the input image for the pixel created when upscaling the image to say 3x. **Video Super Resolution** is to use the same concept in terms of video files.

 ## Content

 The files and their usages are: